avnet-iotconnect/avnet-iotc-mtb-ai-baby-monitor/QUICKSTART.md

   * Parity: `none`
   * Stop Bits: `1`
   * Flow Control: `none`
-In the Transmit Delay section of the serial port setting, enter 10 for both per-character and per-line delay.
+  * In the Transmit Delay section of the serial port setting, enter 10 for both per-character and per-line delay.
-* After setup, connect and press **RST** on the board
+* After setup, connect and reset the board.

 ## 7. Cloud Account Setup
 An IoTConnect account is required.
 If you need to create an account, a free trial subscription is available.